Roundup: North Harrison suffers first loss

 3A No. 1 North Harrison’s last loss came in the state championship a year ago.
 Thursday night’s defeat marks just the fourth setback in the past 46 games for North Harrison.
 North Harrison trailed 28-21 at the half, but a 14-2 run opened things up for Greenfield-Central in the third quarter.
 North Harrison managed only five points in the third.

 North Harrison opened play at New Castle Thursday afternoon with a 67-58 win over 3A No. 7 Tippecanoe Valley by way of 18 points apiece from junior guards Cali Nolot and Taylor Rennirt.
 Senior guard Stevi Burns and sophomore forward Lilly Hatton added 13 and 10 points, respectively, for North Harrison to help spark an 18-0 run in the third quarter.
+Hatton was named to the all-tournament team.

-North Harrison travels to Providence for a showdown with the 2A No. 2 Pioneers (10-3) on Thursday.
+North Harrison travels to Providence for a showdown with the 2A No. 2 Pioneers (10-3) next Thursday.

 Ted Throckmorton Memorial Tournament: Following a semifinal loss to Indianapolis Cathedral on Wednesday, Jeffersonville (7-3) claimed third place in its inaugural Ted Throckmorton Memorial Tournament Thursday night via a 68-59 win over 2A No. 2 Northeastern.

 Junior guard Bailey Falkenstein led the Red Devils with 17 points, and senior forward Mike Minton added 13.
-Freshman big man Tre Coleman and senior forward Cam Northern chipped in 13 and 10, respectively.
+Freshman big man Tre Coleman and senior forward Cam Northern chipped in with 13 and 10 points, respectively.
 Jeffersonville hosts No. 4 New Albany (5-2) Friday, Jan.
 6.

 Henryville (10-2) routed Carroll Co.
 (Ky.)
 70-49 Thursday to finish 3-1 in the holiday tournament.
 Junior guard Nick Walker paced the Hornets with 24 points, and senior guard Braxton Robertson added 17.
 Walker averaged 28.5 points per game in tournament play.